Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/discussions-faq.md

 Now your topic is created.
 You can start typing your first message to give more details on the subject.
 It will also serve as a conversation starter.

-### How Can I Make Sure Someone is Notified of New Answers?
+### How can I make sure someone is notified of new answers?

 There are subjects where you need the attention of particular people.
 To make sure they receive notifications for each new message in a topic, you can use the *Notify* option upon creating a new topic.